caltechlibrary/dataset/README.md

 __dataset__ collection storage options
   - SQL store stores JSON documents in a JSON column
-    - SQLite3 (default), PostgreSQL >= 12 and MySQL 8 are the current SQL databases support
+    - SQLite3 (default), PostgreSQL >= 12 are the current SQL databases support (MySQL/MariaDB support depricated v2.3.3)
     - A "DSN URI" is used to identify and gain access to the SQL database
     - The DSN URI maybe passed through the environment
   - [pairtree](https://datatracker.ietf.org/doc/html/draft-kunze-pairtree-01) (depricated, will be removed in v3)